 • Your partner gets divorced and needs cash for a settlement.

-The fact is that very few business people want to spend time considering these negative situations, but reality is that these things can happen, and you want to protect your retirement plan.
+The fact is that very few business people want to spend time considering these negative situations, but the reality is that these things can happen, and you want to protect your retirement plan.
 Wise business owners make the time to address these issues.

 A wise saying is that “you shall know the Truth, and the Truth shall set you free.”
-Spending time now working on your business exit will help you plan for the unforeseen, and will allow you to build and protect your largest investment and asset; your “Business 401k plan.”
+Spending the time now working on your business exit will help you plan for the unforeseen, and will allow you to build and protect your largest investment and asset; your “Business 401k plan.”